|

 posting made easy

-and diplomata, the national insurance system, the taxation, trade
+qualifications and diplomata, the national insurance system, the

-unions and working conditions up to tips for the search of a flat
+taxation, trade unions and working conditions up to tips for the search

 With

-UIL has put an own site for European works councils
+put an own site for European works councils (Italian: Comitati

-(Italian: Comitati aziendali europei - Cae) into the net.
-Besides
+aziendali europei - Cae) into the net.
+Besides EWC information other

-EWC information other topics like the EU Directive on information and
+topics like the EU Directive on information and consultation, the

 We